RubendeBruin/WaveDave/README.md

 # WaveDave
-Practical marine waves and wave response calculations
+Practical marine waves and wave response calculations and comparisons.

+The name WaveDave is a shameless reference to [DAVE](https://usedave.nl) from the same author.

 ## Introduction